redbullmediahouse/custom-script-vanilla-js/src/examples/stored-queries/README.md

 Also add this key to your `.graphqlconfig` file to enable IDE and tooling support.

 ## Running the example script
-Either run `save-stored-query.js` from your IDE directly or run using node:
+Either run `save-stored-query.js` from your IDE directly or run using npm:
 ```
-node save-stored-query.js
-or
 npm run save-stored-query
 ```